Discover our roles

 There’s a huge range of roles within Sue Ryder.
 Volunteers brighten the days of people in our hospices and neurological centres; they help keep our services and shops running smoothly; they are befrienders and buddies, event organisers and fundraisers.

 Retail volunteering in one of our shops isn't just about sales targets.
 At Sue Ryder, there are so many roles to choose from, at all levels; you could develop your office admin skills, take the lead in one of our community events, provide wonderful customer service, create enticing displays, or you could be our advocate on social media.

 There is a fundraiser in all of us and you can get involved in our existing activities or organise your own.
-Whether you can run a coffee morning or a marathon, hold a summer ball or set up a fundraising group in your area, we really need you support to provide incredible care.
+Whether you can run a coffee morning or a marathon, hold a summer ball or set up a fundraising group in your area, we really need your support to provide our care.
 Rise to the challenge and become one of our hospice heroes.